Chapter Eight: The Alchemist

 “Don’t do that!” shouted Yali.
 “If it is the star, tell it to come close to here but be careful not to crash into us!”

 The next few minutes were a frantic struggle to figure out how to communicate with a living star when all you had was magic mind powers, and when the person with the magic mind powers had zero attention span.
-Morrow eventually figured out a way to insert thoughts into the mind of the star, so he could read what the star thought back in response.
+Morrow eventually figured out a way to insert thoughts into the mind of the star, which allowed them to “talk” to each other – Morrow would insert a thought, then the star would think a response, and Morrow would “smell” the response – but it was nigh-impossible to keep the rest of us in the conversation.
 And then there was a problem of how to tell the star where to go.
 As far as we could tell, it literally had no senses, except for the sense of whether it was on the pattern.
 And it just wasn’t any more.
 It couldn’t, like, tell when it was getting closer or farther away or anything.

 The only thing it could do was try to move.
 And since it could never tell whether the moving was working, it had just kept trying to move every which way, hoping something would happen.
 And it didn’t have a language to express which direction it was trying to move, so Morrow had to try to interpret it for us.